TheOdinProject/top-meta/Moderation_Matrix.md

   - Treating others on the server disrespectfully
   - Mental health issues discussion
   - Relationship advice
-- A second infraction of the following:
+- A second infraction of any 0 Zap issues above
-  - All 0 Zap infractions

 ## 2 Zaps (WARNING)
 Medium severity violations such as: